 I love you, Rob.

 Robert sipped his coffee.
 He should say something.
 He should stop her.
-But, Jesus, she looked spent….
+But, Jesus, she looked spent up….
 Rob glanced at his sister, though the sweep of her strawberry hair, but he couldn’t see her face.
 He wasn’t sure he wanted to.
 Robert signaled for the check.
 It was time to take her home.

 “More coffee?”